bug-breeder/2FAir/docs/implementation-roadmap.md

 - [ ] Advanced security features (hardware tokens)
 - [ ] International expansion and localization

-This roadmap provides a comprehensive guide for implementing the 2FAir E2E encrypted TOTP vault while maintaining security, performance, and user experience standards throughout the development process.
+This roadmap provides a comprehensive guide for implementing the 2FAir E2E encrypted TOTP vault with enhanced PRF security while maintaining compatibility and preparing for production deployment.

+**Current Status**: Phase 3 complete with enhanced PRF security - Ready for Phase 4 multi-device sync and production hardening! 🚀